Robert Fripp: Awards and honours

-Fripp is ranked 62nd on Rolling Stone magazine's 2011 list of the 100 Greatest Guitarists of All Time after having been ranked 42nd by David Fricke on its 2003 list.
+Fripp is ranked 62nd on Rolling Stone magazine's 2011 list of the 100 Greatest Guitarists of All Time, having been ranked 42nd by David Fricke on its 2003 list.
 Tied with Andrés Segovia, he is ranked 47th on Gibson's Top 50 guitarists of all time.

 Discipline Global Mobile

 In 1992, Fripp and producer/online content developer David Singleton co-founded Discipline Global Mobile (DGM) as an independent music label.
 DGM releases music by Fripp, KC, related acts, and other artists in CDs and in downloadable files.
 A 1998 Billboard profile stated that DGM had ten staff-members in Salisbury (England) and Los Angeles (USA).
 DGM has an aim "to be a model of ethical business in an industry founded on exploitation, oiled by deceit, riven with theft and fueled by greed."
 DGM insists that its artists retain all copyrights; consequently, even DGM's "knotwork" corporate-logo (pictured above) is owned by its designer, Steve Ball; the "knotwork" logo appeared earlier on the cover of later versions of the Discipline album.
 DGM's aims were called "exemplary" by Bill Martin (1997), who wrote that "Fripp has done something very important for the possibilities of experimental music" in creating DGM, which "has played a major role in creating favorable conditions for" King Crimson.

 DGM publishes an on-line diary by Fripp, who often comments on performances and on relations with fans.
 A moderated forum allows fans to ask questions or to leave comments.
 Together, Fripp's diary and the fan forum display delayed dialogs in which Fripp and fans discuss diary-entries and forum-postings.